Amtrak and Daylight Saving Time with a Superliner sleeper can in the background.

 Amtrak & Daylight Saving Time: What You Need To Know

-In the USA, we’ve been observing Daylight Saving Time (DST) since around 1916, and despite its unpopularity today, we are still participating in this event.
+We’ve been observing Daylight Saving Time (DST) in the USA since around 1916.
+Despite its unpopularity today, we still participate in this event.
 Many are wondering how Amtrak handles this time change, and I think that is a fair question.

 I wondered about this and was lucky to experience it firsthand while on the Silver Meteor.
 Although I got more time to sleep and extra time on the train, the process wasn’t as exciting as I had imagined.
 I admit my expectations were pretty low, so I wasn’t upset.
 Nothing special happens while you are on the train, but if you are waiting for a train, there are some things you should know!